francis403/ThesisWork/README.md

 	- To put it simply, there are three options:
 		1. Either we simply find a new interesting line (one of the branch case mention before)
 		2. We reach the end of the proc (.cfi_endproc), which symbolizes the end of the function, since the remaining lines are not code related
 		3. Or none of the abovem which means there's nothing we can do but despair.
-This case hasn't been found yet.
+This case hasn't been found yet. (check for ret)
 	- This has yet to be tested to check if it covers 100% of the cases, but so far is enough for a good start

+# Ideas
+	- Check for function similarity without considering paths (perhaps only good for this iteration).

+# Future Work
+	- Better code to be hashed, there's still alot that can be done
+		- For example, can we skip '.loc' lines?
+	- Display the percentage of similiar code between the two in an efficient way.
+	- Most importantly we need to figure out how to write to the bitmap